pilegard/psychmethods/index.Rmd

 ## Revisions  {-}

-Chapter formatting updated using bookdown package; glossaries restored; references formatted with BibTeX.
-Images updated throughout.
-Broken links updated or removed.
+Throughout the book: Chapter formatting updated using bookdown package; glossaries restored; references formatted with BibTeX.
+Photographs refreshed with more recent examples; figures recreated for visual alignment with book design; plots recreated in Base R. Broken links updated or removed.

+Chapters 11-13: Guidelines on presenting research have been updated to align with the 7th edition of the *APA Publication Manual*, including citation rules, figure/table formatting examples, and the student/professional paper distinction.
+The sample APA-style paper has been replaced with an adapted preprint of Pilegard & Mayer (2016) formatted for APA 7.
+Jitter plots added to data visualization examples.
+Advice from Bem (2003) deemphasized or removed.